If you’re a Shortcodes Ultimate user, please update the plugin to at least version 5.12.7.

 }

-function and at the end of the function, it will output the contents of the requested URL.
-Since we are able to fully control $atts['url']
+The shortcode feature accepts $atts['url'] and validates the string with FILTER_VALIDATE_URL.
+The variable is then directly passed to the wp_remote_get function and at the end of the function, it will output the contents of the requested URL.

 Some plugins may include features that are intended to be insecure or unsafe.
 These features often come with a disclaimer from the plugin vendor.
-Despite of this, we should implement this feature as secure as possible with the right functions and processes.
-If the plugin needs a feature to fetch an URL that is fully or partially controlled by the user, we recommend using wp_safe_remote_get or wp_safe_remote_post to avoid any unwanted redirections and request forgery.
+Despite this, we should implement this feature as securely as possible with the right functions and processes.

 08-02-2022 – We found the vulnerability and reached out to the plugin vendor.

-09-02-2022 – Shortcodes Ultimate plugin version 5.12.7 published to patch the reported issues.
+09-02-2022 – Shortcodes Ultimate plugin version 5.12.7 was published to patch the reported issues.

 10-02-2023 – Added the vulnerabilities to the Patchstack vulnerability database.